Alhagi maurorum: Ecology

+Uses

-UsesAlhagi maurorum has been used locally in folk medicine as a treatment for glandular tumors, nasal polyps, and ailments related to the bile ducts.
+Alhagi maurorum has been used locally in folk medicine as a treatment for glandular tumors, nasal polyps, and ailments related to the bile ducts.
 It is used as a medicinal herb for its gastroprotective, diaphoretic, diuretic, expectorant, laxative, antidiarrhoeal and antiseptic properties, and in the treatment of rheumatism and hemorrhoids.
-The plant is mentioned in the Qur’an as a source of sweet Manna.
+The plant is mentioned in the Quran as a source of sweet manna.
 It has also been used as a sweetener.

-In the folk medicine of Iran, Alhagi maurorum decoction has been used for jaundice therapy.
+In the folk medicine of Iran, A. maurorum decoction has been used for jaundice therapy.